jerzydziewierz/mict/README.md

 # Advanced uses

-## Show the shape of big variables, instead of their content.
+## Show the shape of big variables, instead of their content

 Much of the actual research code will use numpy arrays or long lists.
 These are typically unwieldy to just display as-is.

-`mict` provides a default `reprstyler`, `reprstyler_basic_html`  which has a way to only display the shape of the numpy/tensorflow/pytorch/jax array, instead of the contents.
-You will find that this is often what you need displayed.
+`mict` provides a default `reprstyler`, `reprstyler_basic_html`  which has a way to only display the shape of the `numpy`/`tensorflow`/`pytorch`/`jax` array, instead of the contents.
+You will find that this is often what you need displayed instead of the regular dandruff.

 ```python